 - Total protein (by refractometer): <2.5 g/dL

-- Cytologic features: Mixture of non-degenerate neutrophils and macrophages (roughly 50:50 but can vary from 20:80 to 80:20), with low numbers of small lymphocytes and mesothelial cells.
+- Cytologic features: Mixture of non-degenerate neutrophils and macrophages (in one study of 63 dogs, there was a median and range of 35%, 0-100% neutrophils in fluids classified as low protein transudates based on nucleated cell count <1,5000/μL and total protein <2.0 g/dL [Alonso et al 2021a]), with low numbers of small lymphocytes and mesothelial cells.
 Reactive lymphocytes or plasma cells may be seen.
 Usually, there is minimal erythrophagia (indicating hemorrhage or extravasation of RBC into the abdominal cavity) in a freshly collected and prepared sample.

 Some causes of a low protein transudate are: